antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 ### [7.4] Where appropriate, APIs **MUST** restrict access to sensitive information

-This includes anything information that is personally identifying, confidential or privileged (including anything rated as 'OFFICIAL' under the Government Security Classifications.
+This includes any information that is personally identifying, confidential or privileged, including anything rated as 'OFFICIAL' under the Government Security Classifications.

 Authorisation levels **SHOULD** be created according to need, using the principle of least privileged access.